brendancooley/tpsp/tpsp.md

 *NOTE: Computing uncertainty intervals is computationally expensive and in-progress.
 I report and discuss point estimates here, with the necessary caution such preliminary discussion requires.*

-Estimates of preference parameters are reported in Table \ref{tab:b_estsT}.
-Consistent with their high trade barriers, the European Union and Japan are assessed to have high values of $b_i$.
+Estimates of preference weights are reported in Table \ref{tab:b_estsT}.
+In @Cooley2019b, I show that developed countries tend to adopt higher trade barriers than their developing peers.
+Consistent with this finding, the European Union and Japan are assessed to have high values of $b_i$.

 \begin{table}